asfadmin/Discovery-PytestAutomation/README.md

 - This means you can have "test_known_bugs.yml" to exclude from build pipelines, or "test_prod_only.yml" that only gets executed against your prod environment. etc.

-- This also means we can't run tests based on what file they're in, each `test type` can only look at the yml test itself to decide if it runs it.
+- This also means we can't decide which `test type` to run a test with, based on what file it's in.
+Otherwise, as soon as you moved a test from this file, to "known_bugs.yml", it's behavior might change.

 ### 4) Using `conftest.py` for extra Flexibility